 The following sections are dedicated to arguably the most powerful "weapon" in the structural biology arsenal: X-ray crystallography.
 This technique can provide more detailed models than any of the other approaches available to study macromolecules.
-In principle, there is no limitation as far as size is concerned: the basic principles remain the same independently of whether one is working out the structure of an oligopeptide with a molecular weight of a few kDa or that of a virus a thousand times larger.
-Individual steps of a structure determination are outlined in Figure 7.13.15.
+In principle, there is no limitation as far as size is concerned: the basic principles remain the same independently of whether one is working out the structure of an oligonucleotide with a molecular weight of a few kDa or that of a virus a thousand times larger.
+Individual steps of a structure determination are outlined in Figure 7.13.17.
 Among them, crystallization and phasing constitute the biggest hurdles.
 Despite the fact that impressive advances have been made in recent years to increase the chances of obtaining protein or nucleic acid crystals, crystallization has remained a trial-and-error approach that frequently fails when only a single construct is available.
-It can easily escalate into a potentially costly and time-consuming battle when various constructs and/or homologous proteins from different organisms are screened (McPherson, 1998).
-However, the end-be it a detailed 3dimensional model of an enzyme, receptor, RNA, or protein-DNA complex and the biological insights gained from it-generally justifies the means.
+It can easily escalate into a potentially costly and time-consuming battle when various constructs and/or homologous proteins from different organisms are screened (McPherson, 1998; Ducruix and Giegé, 1999; Doublié, 2007a; Ennifar, 2015).
+However, the end-be it a detailed three-dimensional model of an enzyme, receptor, RNA, or protein-DNA complex and the biological insights gained from it-generally justifies the means.